-We aim to collect six 100 meters long sediment cores along the Chilean Margin (36-46°S, 829-3858 m) to investigate links between oceanographic changes at the northern margin of the Antarctic Circumpolar Current and climate variability on the South American continent over one glacial-interglacial cycle and two terminations.
+We collected eight 100 meters long sediment cores along the Chilean Margin (36-46°S, 670-3055 m) to investigate links between oceanographic changes at the northern margin of the Antarctic Circumpolar Current and climate variability on the South American continent over one glacial-interglacial cycle and two terminations.
 The new cores will allow us to reconstruct surface and intermediate water variability at centennial-to-millennial resolution, which will extend available records from previous coring and drilling cruises to the region, thus allowing us to compare Southern Hemisphere records of the last and previous interglacial (Holocene vs. Eemian), terminations I and II, and the MIS 5e-5d glacial inception.
-The coring plan includes high-resolution pore water sampling to reconstruct the LGM density profile in the SE Pacific and multiple holes per site.
-We have assembled a group of researchers who are interested in participating in the cruise and applying their expertise to reconstruct changes in the intensity of the weathering cycle, land climate, and sediment provenance (e.g., using clay mineralogy, εNd, Hf-Nd isotopes, pollen).
+In addition to collecting sediment, we also sampled pore waters at high-resolution to reconstruct the LGM density profile in the SE Pacific.

-Primary and alternate site locations plotted on dissolved-oxygen cross-section of the Pacific Ocean along WOCE line P19 showing the main water masses intersected by the cores.
+Dissolved oxygen content along WOCE line P19 showing the main water masses in the southeast Pacific with locations of sites cored (blue circles) and sites skipped (white circles).
 The cores are strategically positioned to intersect all of the major water masses in the southeast Pacific.